Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Project details

-Construction on this project is anticipated to begin in 2023 and take about 3 years to complete:
+Major construction on this project began in May 2023 and will take about 3 years to complete.
+The project includes:

-- Interchange project has been extended eastward on Highway 1A so that it ties into Town of Cochrane’s Highway 1A Improvement project.
+• The project limits extended eastward on Highway 1A so that it ties into Town of Cochrane’s Highway 1A Improvement project.

-- The interchange project has also been expanded northward on Highway 22 just beyond the Sunset Blvd intersection.
+• The project limits expanded northward on Highway 22 just beyond the Sunset Blvd intersection.

 The interchange will be based on a partial cloverleaf design to make best use of the area’s geography, while also accommodating future upgrades.
 This approach will help ensure the interchange can effectively accommodate: